isomerpages/mlaw-marketingshopfront/_dispute-resolution/0-why-resolve-disputes-in-singapore.md

 ### Enforceability

-Arbitral awards issued in Singapore are enforceable in over 150 countries, as Singapore is a party to the  New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
+Arbitral awards issued in Singapore are enforceable in over 160 countries, as Singapore is a party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention).

 Singapore ratified the Hague Convention on Choice of Courts Agreement in 2016.
 This Convention ensures that exclusive choice of court agreements in faviour of courts of Contracting States are effectively enforced, and the judgements rendered by the chosen courts are recognised and enforced in Contracting States.

 The Singapore Convention on Mediation is the missing piece in the international dispute resolution enforcement framework.
-This Convention, also known as the United Nations Convention on International Settlement Agreements Resulting from Mediation” was opened for signing on 7 August 2019 and has entered into force on 12 September 2020.
-It ensures that a settlement reached by parties becomes binding and enforceable in accordance with a simplified and streamlined procedure.
+This Convention, also known as the United Nations Convention on International Settlement Agreements Resulting from Mediation opened for signing on 7 August 2019 and entered into force on 12 September 2020.
+It ensures that a settlement reached by parties is enforceable in accordance with a simplified and streamlined procedure.
 It also allows parties to invoke such agreements.

-Singapore’s arbitration legislation has also adopted the UNCITRAL Model Law on International Commercial Arbitration of 1985, including provisions which empowering the Court to grant interim orders in aid of foreign arbitration.
+Singapore’s arbitration legislation has also adopted the UNCITRAL Model Law on International Commercial Arbitration of 1985, including provisions which empower the Court to grant interim orders in aid of foreign arbitration.

 Singapore has also adopted the United Nations Model Law on International Commercial Mediation and International Settlement Agreements Resulting from Mediation 2019, which was amended from the UNCITRAL Model Law on International Commercial Conciliation 2002.